 Your Home Page

-If a user lands in on your home page, how do they know that you are running a promotion?
-Using features on your website such as floating banners can help to highlight your promotion to all your websites visitors.
+Using features on your website such as action bars can help to highlight your promotion instantly to website visitors.

 Marketing Landing Pages